Qulliq

-This characteristic type of oil lamp provided warmth and light in the harsh Arctic environment where there was no wood and where the sparse inhabitants relied almost entirely on seal oil or on whale blubber.
-This lamp was the single most important article of furniture for the Inuit in their dwellings.
+This characteristic type of oil lamp provided warmth and light in the harsh Arctic environment where there was no wood (other than driftwood far too valuable as a material to burn for heat or light) and where the sparse inhabitants relied almost entirely on seal oil or on whale blubber as fuel.
+This lamp was the single most important article of furniture for Inuit in their dwellings.

 History

 It is uncertain in which period the seal-oil lamps began to be used.
 They are part of a series of technological innovations among the Arctic peoples whose introduction and spread has been partly documented.
 Oil lamps have been found in sites of Paleo-Eskimo communities dating back to the time of the Norton tradition, 3,000 years ago.
 They were a common implement of the Dorset culture and of the Thule people, the lamps manufactured then showing little changes compared with more recent ones.

-In the Inuit religion, one of the stories of the Sun and the Moon, the sun deity Sukh-eh-nukh—known as Malina in Greenland—carries an oil lamp which gets overturned spilling oil and soot on her hands and she blackens the face of her brother, the moon deity Ahn-ing-ah-neh (Anningan in Greenland and Igaluk elsewhere).
+In Inuit religion, the story the Sun and the Moon involves the Sun carrying a qulliq oil lamp.

 Among the Netsilik if the people breached certain taboos, Nuliajuk, the Sea Woman, held the marine mammal in the basin of her lamp.
 When this happened the angakkuq had to visit her to beg for game.
-This story also inspired a New Year tradition in which three lamps were extinguished and relit during the first sunrise.
+This story also inspired a New Year or Quviasukvik tradition in which three lamps were extinguished and relit during the first sunrise.

-In former times, the lamp was a multi-purpose tool.
+Historically, the lamp was a multi-purpose tool.
 The Arctic peoples used the lamp for illuminating and heating their tents, semi-subterranean houses and igloos, as well as for melting snow, cooking, and drying their clothes.